Human rights statement

 Empowering our people

 Our colleagues are encouraged to bring out the best in each other, to create a place where differences are valued.
-We continue to support our colleagues with their social, mental, physical, and financial wellbeing.
-Together, we strive to have a meaningful impact on customers, communities, and society.
+We continue to support our colleagues with their physical, mental, emotional, social, and financial wellbeing.
 Some of the ways we do this are through:

-- our parental leave, flexible working packages (opens in a new window) and hybrid working policies that help to ensure our colleagues are not unfairly disadvantaged by personal characteristics, family or caring circumstances.
+- enabling hybrid working and a choice of working patterns, so that our colleagues are not unfairly disadvantaged by personal characteristics, family or caring circumstances.

 - recognising inclusion and wellbeing as central to our colleagues’ ability to thrive.